 Dinosaur is well known for its Dinosaur fossils.
 It is also a place where the science of paleontology, has developed.
 The famous Carnegie Quarry is just one of many places where dinosaurs and other fossils are found in the park.

 Dinosaur National Monument is known for its dinosaur fossils.
-The famous Carnegie Dinosaur Quarry alone contained eleven different species such as allosaurus, diplodocus, and stegosaurus.
+The famous Carnegie Dinosaur Quarry alone contained eleven different species of dinosaurs such as allosaurus, diplodocus, and stegosaurus.
 Fossils have been discover in other locations besides the Carnegie Quarry.
-Dig deeper to discover more about these remarkable prehistoric reptiles.
+Dig deeper to discover more about these remarkable prehistoric animals.

 Who Lived with Dinosaurs?